Sanglorian/orcus/Orcus Player Options - current.md

 **Benefit:** You reduce the penalty for firing ranged weapons against an enemy in cover by 1.

+### Easy Target

+**Benefit:** When targeting a Large or larger creature with an arc, burst, or wall attack, you gain a +2 bonus to damage rolls against the target for every square beyond the first that it occupies.

 ### Energy Resistance
-**Benefit:** You gains resistance to [damage type] 5.
-At level 11, your resistance increases to 10.
-At level 21, your resistance increases to 15.
+**Benefit:** You gains resistance to [damage type] equal to your level.

 Choose one from the below damage types: